Glossary

 MCQ – Multiple choice question(s)

 Module – Within education, a segment of information, topic or other.
-Interchangeable with the words 'unit' or 'course', etc.
+Interchangeable with the word unit, course etc.

 N